dsusin/misc/README.md

 - deleteold.pl: Deletes files which have not been accessed for a given time
 - colors.sh: Bash colors
-- alexascrapper.py: Top alexa sites (change url at convenience)
+- alexascrapper.py: Top alexa sites (-h to see options)